shilab/GenoDiffusion/README.md

 # GenoDiffusion
-GenoDiffusion: Conditional Denoising Diffusion Probabilistic Model for Genomic Data Augmentation
+# GenoDiffusion: Conditional Denoising Diffusion Probabilistic Model for Genomic Data Augmentation
+## This is a demo of our Conditional Denoising Diffusion Probabilistic Model for Genomic Data Augmentation